 Stone Grind for Matcha

-Green Tea Mania : 250+ Green Tea Facts, Cooking and Brewing Tips & Trivia You (Probably) Didn't Know
+Above is part of a chapter from my recent book: Green Tea Mania : 250+ Green Tea Facts, Tips & Trivia You (Probably) Didn't Know

 Green Tea Mania is a must have book for trivia lovers and fans of green tea.
 This is author Kei Nishida’s second book on green tea, following up his earlier work, I Will Teach You to Be Healthy Using Japanese Green Tea.
 Green Tea Mania delivers 200+ facts and an array of delightful pictures in its 120 pages.
 This full color trivia tome helps paint a picture of not only the health properties of this magical leaf, but also its history and cultivation.